 And no birds sing

-A visit to the new Tate Modern extension
+the new Tate Modern extension

 The new extension to Tate Modern has a splendid, even magnificent, exterior.
 It is highly original and the shapes surprising and exciting.
 The warm colour of the brickwork makes an uplifting contrast to the dull, vast expanse of bricks of the original building next door.
 The photographs I had seen prior to my visit had been deceptive in one way.
 They did not show the proximity of the blocks of flats next to the new extension and therefore the impossibility of seeing it from any distance.
 The only view of it one has from a distance is a sighting from the Millennium Bridge and that consists of the box like shape of the top portion just peeping over the top of the Boiler House.
 But on getting closer and turning the corner of the original building one is confronted with the soaring walls and dizzying perspectives of the new extension.
 Even at close quarters it is a tremendous experience.
 So one approaches the building with some excitement and anticipation of what it holds inside.